How to make video and audio accessible

 Making existing videos accessible

-- Add missing information, such as speaker changes and important non-speech sounds ([laughter], [intro music])
+- add missing information, such as speaker changes or important sounds

 Accessibility standards